gustavolopess/ai-unit-tests-generator/backend/README.md

-# GitHub Coverage Analyzer - Backend
+# AI Unit Tests Generator - Backend

 A DDD/CQRS NestJS application that analyzes test coverage of TypeScript GitHub repositories and generates tests using Claude CLI.